-No matter whether you’re a small business owner or the head of a home looking to manage your finances better, compiling a monthly budget is one of the most critical tasks you’ll undertake.
+No matter whether you’re a new small business owner or the head of a home looking to manage your finances better, compiling a monthly budget is one of the most critical tasks you’ll undertake.
 Coming up with a simple budget requires a bit of work, but it’ll pay tremendous dividends in the future.

 Budgets serve as a financial roadmap.
 Not only can they help you understand the future of your small business or personal finances, they can also hold you financially accountable.
 The expenses of one home or business may vary significantly from that of another, so it’s essential that you come up with a budget spreadsheet that suits your needs.

 Fortunately, we’re here to help.
 We’ve provided you with an outline of a few of the benefits that come from crafting a monthly budget.
 Then we included a few budget planner tips to help you start planning.
 Finally, you’ll find a free budget template.
 Whether you need a budget tracker for your small business or to use as a personal money manager tool, you’ll likely find our free budget template worthwhile.